2251 views

 How do you avoid the bailiffs?

-Ignoring bailiffs won’t help your situation; however, it is essential to understand that you could avoid the bailiffs by not escalating.
+Ignoring bailiffs won’t help your situation, however, it is important to understand that you could avoid the bailiffs by not allowing the situation to escalate.

 Bailiffs must give seven days’ written notice of a planned visit.
-This will allow you to contact the creditors you are in debt with to see if you can resolve to stop the bailiffs from visiting you.
+This will allow you some time beforehand to contact the creditors you are in debt with to see if you can come up with a resolution, to stop the bailiffs from visiting you.

-You also have the right to refuse entry or ask them to leave if they come to your property for the first time.
+You also have the right to refuse entry or ask them to leave if they are coming to your property for the first time.

-However, if they present themselves at your door, you could try arranging a payment plan with them.
-This is probably better than inviting them in over the phone or through the letterbox.
+However, if they do present themselves at your door then you could try arranging a payment plan with them.
+This is probably better over the phone or through the letterbox rather than inviting them in.

 Should you let the bailiffs in?